 Imaging molecules, cells, and tissues is critical to biomedical research and for clinical practice, since such imaging enables scientists to better identify, understand and treat diseases.
 However, new progress in the field of imaging depends on the development of novel instrumentation, advanced microscopy methods and software developments, and increased collaboration and sharing of these technologies — which is what CZI’s Imaging Scientists program seeks to promote through their international call to support researchers in a five-year program.

+This year, CZI has supported 22 imaging scientists representing 11 countries with $17.5 million.
+CZI previously funded 17 Imaging Scientists in the United States.
 The proposal that Malacrida presented to the international call was the creation of the ABU, which is a shared effort between the IP Montevideo and the Universidad de la República de Uruguay (Udelar), with the aim of creating a national laboratory that develops and provides access to cutting-edge imaging technologies and methods to Uruguay and all regional communities.

 The ABU — which will be inaugurated in the IP Montevideo this month— will work as a joint unit between the IP Montevideo and the Physiopathology Department at the Hospital de Clínicas from Udelar.
 This unit will develop technologies in two main areas: Advanced Microscopy and Biophotonics.
 Advanced instrumentation will be built having time-resolved and hyperspectral imaging capabilities and with detection systems that enable research ranging from traditional photon-counting methods to single-molecules experiments using Fluorescence Fluctuations Spectroscopy (FFS).